sictweb/bti425-2020/notes/react-get-started.md

 ### Create an app

-[The documentation](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) shows how to generate a new React app named "hello":
+[The React documentation](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) shows how to generate a new React app named "hello":

 ```bash
 npx create-react-app hello
 ```

-The command will create a new folder, with the code needed to get started.
+This dev tool will create a new folder, with the code needed to get started.

+The `create-react-app` dev tool has [its own documentation web site](https://create-react-app.dev/docs/getting-started), which has content that will be useful during our course work with React.

+> Note:
 > When using the A2534 Mac mini computers:
-> Use this command instead (without "`npx`"):
+> Use this command (without "`npx`") to create a new React app:
 > `create-react-app hello`

 <br>